juliehutchinson001/udacity_google_scholarship/reflections.md

 parent.appendChild(div);
 `

+>- The DOM consists of every element on the page, laid out in a hierarchical way that reflects the way the HTML document is ordered.
+Just as with an HTML document, elements in the DOM can have parents, children, and siblings.
+>- An HTML document is structured according to the Document Object Model, or DOM.
+It's by interacting with the DOM that jQuery is able to access and modify HTML.
 >- But with jQuery, all of those steps are simplified to a one line of code:
 `
 $('#parent').append("<div>Hello Julie</div>");